 - bread rolls or burger buns sliced and buttered

-- Pop the beef mince in a large mixing bowl with the finely sliced leek.
-Top with breadcrumbs, sake, soy sauce and miso paste.
+- Add the beef mince into a large mixing bowl along with the finely sliced leek, breadcrumbs, sake, soy sauce and miso paste.

-- In a separate small bowl or jug, place the eggs, sesame oil, pepper and salt and mix.
+- In a separate mixing bowl or jug, add the eggs, sesame oil, pepper and salt and mix well.

 - Pour the egg mixture over the meat and mix everything together with your hands until well combined.

 - Form up the mixture into equal size patties about 2 cm thick.
 You should get around 5 to 6 patties depending on how big you make each.

 - In a large pan gently toast the burger buns or bread rolls (if you're using them) butter side down until gently golden brown.
 Remove from the pan and set aside.